Posted on Leave a comment

 “DNA testing covers everything.”

 DNA panels test for specific gene variants but cannot evaluate hip structure, elbow development, thyroid function, cardiac anatomy, or eye health.
-DNA testing and OFA testing are complementary tools.
 Neither replaces the other.

 “I can tell by looking at them that they are healthy.”